 -Do some SERIOUS work in a short amount of time!

-Try not just surviving this standard, but paying attention to your body and technique on every rep. Give you an extra push we are going to give you 25% on any Strength or Burly Ultimate Sandbag HERE with coupon code “save25” to get you to see the difference of Ultimate Sandbags for serious strength!
+Try not just surviving this standard, but paying attention to your body and technique on every rep. Give you an extra push we are going to give you 35% on our Burly Ultimate Sandbag HERE with coupon code “burly” to get you to see the difference of Ultimate Sandbags for serious strength!